HELP!

 12000 Cleaner™).

-2) An optional next step is the use of a propane torch to draw petroleum based oils and/or animal fats out of the concrete to the surface where they are carbonized.
+2) An optional next step is the use of a heat to draw petroleum based oils and/or animal fats out of the concrete to the surface.
+Note that using a torch on concrete can cause the concrete to explode and send out dangerous fragment as the air in the concrete rapidly expands.
+We have not indication/clue how effective this step is.

 3) Continue using a strong degreaser/cleaner.
 Repeat several times.